What Is a Chemical Peel?

 A chemical peel is a controlled exfoliation that induces a repair mechanism of the epidermis (upper skin) and dermis (lower skin) caused by the application of a chemical substance.

-Our experienced physicians, Dr. Shehla Ebrahim and Dr. Christopher Pavlou, typically perform this procedure in a series of three to six treatments, which is designed to help the following skin conditions:
+Our experienced physician, Dr. Shehla Ebrahim, typically performs this procedure in a series of three to six treatments, which is designed to help the following skin conditions: